mattparker/lamplighthelp/v0/18-4-0_Custom_work_and_other_record_tabs_and_fields.markdown

 __Adding fields to a work record__

 Choose 'View, add and edit custom field on work records'.
 You'll see three columns, with the first showing you a list of tabs available on your work records.
-Depending on your set-up you may see one or more of the three standard fields on the work record (When and where, Attendance, Details).
+Depending on your set-up you may see one or more of the three standard tabs on the work record (When and where, Attendance, Details).
 This is where you have custom fields added to these tabs.
 You'll also see any custom tabs you have created.

 Click on a tab on the left, and you'll see the fields for that tab in the centre column.
 If you then click on a field, you'll see the field information, and options if applicable in the right column.
 As shown below.